 - Let them add most of the ingredients, dumping measured items into the bowl.
 Repetition is good for learning.

-Make baking together a moment to connect.
+Baking together is a time to connect.
 Here are some other benefits your child will gain from baking with you:

 - fine-motor skills – scooping, stirring, rolling